wp-plugins/updraftplus/readme.txt

 * FIX: Escape output of logging lines (prevents on-page JavaScript breakage if error from cloud service contained unescaped quotes)
 * FIX: Fix syntax error in rarely-triggered part of scheduling calculation algorithm that could cause a dramatic slow-down
 * FIX: Tweak the no-activity-for-a-while-when-writing-zip detector to not fire prematurely (found an extreme corner-case where this caused a problem)
+* FIX: The "Test (cloud method) settings" button would fail if credentials contained a backslash (\), due to WP's automatic doubling of backslashes
 * TWEAK: Batch database rows by the 1000 instead of 100 - proved to be 3x faster on massive MyISAM tables
 * TWEAK: Abort a restoration if the first CREATE TABLE command produces an error (rather than continue and likely have many more)
 * TWEAK: Allow an extra attempt if in "over-time" - allows recovery from transient errors (e.g. cloud service temporary outage) in over-time.